osousa/livematrix/README.md

 Live chat with your website's visitors, using your Matrix client to communicate.

-# 📌 What is livechat?
+# 📌 What is livematrix?

-An *oversimplified* embedded live chat widget that allows your website's visitors to send you messages seamlessly to your Matrix account.
+An ** *oversimplified* ** embedded live chat widget that allows your website's visitors to send you messages seamlessly to your Matrix account.

 ## 📺 Working demo